 Now it is Harry Haller’s turn to engage the spectator of a disastrous shipwreck, for it is his fate ‘to live the whole riddle of human destiny heightened to a pitch of a personal torture, a personal hell’.
 At the outset, we learn that Harry, much like the Underground Man, is a sick man.
 He suffers from a sickness of the soul, not unlike Werther’s Weltschmerz.
 Moreover, we are told of Haller’s unusually delicate sensibility, his frightful loneliness, that he is a genius of suffering.
 We also learn of his self-contempt, of his sheer egoism—all a result of the fact that ‘he had thought more than other men’ and hence could see others and himself more objectively.
 If the heart was the major theme in The Sorrows of Young Werther, the intellect stands front and center in Steppenwolf.
 Harry had what Ortega y Gasset called the ‘look’.
 The ‘Steppenwolf’s look pierced our whole epoch, its whole overwrought activity, the whole surge and strife, the whole vanity the whole superficial play of shallow, opinionated intellectuality’.
 His look penetrated even deeper, as did that of the Underground Man and Zarathustra.
 The feigned editor and author of the ‘Preface’ informs us: ‘It went right to the heart of all humanity, it bespoke eloquently in a single second, the whole despair of a thinker, of one who knew the full worth and meaning of man’s life’.
 As a result, all progress towards the sublime, the great and enduring in man [what will emerge as ‘the golden track’ in the novel] was revealed to be but a ‘monkey’s trick’.
 It is the same dilemma, as we shall see, that is at the heart of the clash between pretense and reality in Six Characters.
 Now, however, reversed.
 But I am getting ahead of myself.
 First, one must keep in mind the structure of the novel whose fundamental narrative principle is that of perspectivism.
 Statements are made but are often later questioned and relativized so that the novel’s message and truth require deeper looks of discernment to be properly understood.

 Of central importance is the way that Der Steppenwolf was utilized as an exercise in moral therapy both for its author and its readers over generations.
 Hesse composed it in a state of personal and historical crisis of loneliness and despair.
-The accepted world view had been thrown off kilter by Nietzsche’s amor fati, which demands introspective self-questioning, and by his sweeping re-evaluation of values, especially regarding the psycho- physical interpretation of humankind, the concept of the Übermensch, the denunciation of the superficial, so-called herd mentality.
+The accepted world view had been thrown off kilter by Nietzsche’s amor fati, which demands introspective self-questioning, and by his sweeping re-evaluation of values, especially regarding the psycho-physical interpretation of humankind, the concept of the Übermensch, the denunciation of the superficial, so-called herd mentality.
 Nietzsche’s influence permeates the novel on multiple levels.
 Albert Einstein’s influence is less pronounced, yet he also shattered ‘the foundations of thought’.
 Nonetheless, the classical idealistic tradition continued to make itself felt.